Internal Power

 • Total Versatility: Bagua is designed for fighting multiple attackers.
 Its twisting and coiling movements build a body that is incredibly flexible and powerful from any angle.

-• The Palm vs. The Fist: Bagua focuses on open-palm strikes, which allow for faster transitions into the grabs, throws, and "dirty" gouging techniques that characterize the art's combat history.
+• The Palm vs. The Fist: Bagua focuses on open-palm strikes, which allow for faster transitions into the grabs, throws, and dirty gouging techniques that characterize the art's combat history.

 Why "Internal" Doesn't Mean "Soft"